nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/thrown-for-a-loop-lists.md

 > <sub>Yes, yes, I know that seems a lot cleaner and easier to read, but our verbose C# will come in handy soon enough.
 For one, there's nothing stopping you from adding whatever data types you like to the JS array `names`, even mismatching ones.
 That's almost never what you want to do (if you have ever seen a bug that was caused by a data value of `"1"` when you were expecting `1`, or an object missing a critical key in an array of those objects, you know what I mean).
 Our long syntax for creating this List of integers gives us _type safety_.
 That can be very helpful in preventing bugs in our programs.</sub>

 ### Initialize a List with values
 We can also create a new List, and immediately add items to it with the _collection initializer_.
-This is a pair of curly braces that comes after the parenthenses, like this:
+This is a pair of curly braces that comes after the parentheses, like this:
 ``` csharp
 List<int> years = new List<int>()
 {